gadget-framework/gadget2/docs/userguide.md

 comparison.
 The $<$suitability parameters$>$ define the suitability of the survey fleet that was used to collect the survey index data.
-This is the same format as the suitability functions for the stock, as discussed in section [sec:suitability] above.
+This is the same format as the suitability functions for the stock, as discussed in section [4.9](#sec:suitability){reference-type="ref" reference="sec:suitability"} above.
 Note that only one set of suitability values is defined, which will be applied to all the stocks for this likelihood component.

+\bigskip
 The $<$fit type$>$ defines what function is to be used to calculate the survey index distribution from the modelled population.
 Currently, there are two functions defined, and the valid function names are:

+\bigskip
-linearfit - use a linear functionpowerfit - use a power function
+linearfit - use a linear function powerfit - use a power function

+\bigskip
 The $<$fit type parameters$>$ is a vector of 2 parameters that are used to calculate the survey index values from the modelled population.
 The
 $<$epsilon$>$ value is used whenever the calculated probability is very unlikely, although the exact format of this depends on the likelihood type that is to be used when calculating the likelihood score.

+\bigskip
 The $<$likelihood type$>$ defines what function is to be used to compare the modelled survey index distribution to the input survey index distribution.
 Currently, there are 4 functions defined, and the valid function names are:

+\bigskip
-multinomial - use a multinomial functionpearson - use a Pearson functiongamma - use a gamma functionlog - use a log function
+multinomial - use a multinomial function pearson - use a Pearson function gamma - use a gamma function log - use a log function

+\bigskip
 Finally, the file specified by $<$datafile$>$ contains a list of the age-length survey indices that Gadget is to use to fit the likelihood function to, aggregated according to the aggregation files specified,